Page Links: First Previous 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 Next Last Index Page

 On top of that I feel like people are overestimating how long ten seconds actually is, especially considering some of those seconds are reported to have been taken up by confused dialogue (that isn't even reported in its entirety).
 I thought it was common wisdom that accidents are never down to one thing; it would be light-years from being the first time that suboptimal crew response turned a maybe-recoverable error into a definite disaster without an ounce of malice in the mix.

-Again, the situation isn’t a surprise to you, you know what just happened. |
+Again, the situation isn’t a surprise to you, you know what just happened.
+5 users liked this post.
+Reply to this quoting this original post.
+You need to be logged in.
+Not available on closed threads. |

 Mb194dc